St Paul's Church, Colwyn Bay: Architecture and contents

 The church is large and cruciform, built in coursed rubble limestone with Runcorn red sandstone dressings and bands.
 The nave of five bays is broad with low arcades and a tall clerestory.
 The windows are lancets, with a rose window in the south transept.
 The tower is "bold, craggy and heavily buttressed".

 Internally there is a sedilia in the chancel, designed by Douglas.
 The stalls are carved with detail which is in "typical Douglas" style.
-The reredos and riddel posts, dating from 1934–35, were designed by Caroe and are elaborately carved.
+The reredos and riddel posts, dating from 1934 to 1935, were designed by Caroe and are elaborately carved.
 Depicted on the reredos are representations of the Supper at Emmaus and the Annunciation together with figures of Saint Kentigern, Saint Asaph, St Aidan and the Venerable Bede.
 In the west window and in the two narthex windows is stained glass designed by Horace Wilkinson in 1920–21.
 The first stage of the organ was built by Peter Conacher and Son in 1888.
 It was completed when the nave was built in 1891 and rebuilt by John Cowin in 1960.

 Edward Hubbard describes the church as "an extraordinary building" and suggests that it might be Douglas' "prodigy church of its decade".